wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 ALPINEARCHES and ALPINENAMES work similarly, and are used when we've provided "DIST=ALPINE".
 We do not divide into seperate variables quite the same way as debian, because all of our alpine images are based on alpine 3.7.

-PREBUILDS contains our dependency map. essentially, this is a set of pairs of image names, where the first image mentioned depends on the second image. so, airdock_rvm depends on airdock_base, where airdock_fakesqs depends on airdock_rvm, etc.  this means that our docker image names may not contain `-`s (not sure this is allowed by docker).
+PREBUILDS contains our dependency map. essentially, this is a set of pairs of image names, where the first image mentioned depends on the second image. so, airdock_rvm depends on airdock_base, where airdock_fakesqs depends on airdock_rvm, etc.  this means that our docker image names may not contain `-`s.
+Dockerhub allows it, but this makefile needed a seperator... and that's the one I picked.

 BADARCH is similar, pairing the name of an image with the architecture it fails to build on.
-This is so i can blacklist things that don't work yet.
+This is so I can blacklist things that don't work yet.

-LOCALDEBARCH is a variable set by executing a small snippet of bash. the snippet makes sure dpkg is installed (the debian package manager), and uses dpkg to determine what the architecture of your local machine is.
-As you remember from when we were building docker images by hand, docker will automatically fetch an image that is compiled for your current architecture, so we use LOCALDEBARCH later to decide what architectures we need to fetch and which we can skip.
+LOCALDEBARCH is a variable set by executing a small snippet of bash.
+The snippet makes sure dpkg is installed (the debian package manager), and uses dpkg to determine what the architecture of your local machine is.
+As you remember from when we were building docker images by hand, docker will automatically fetch an image that is compiled for your current architecture, so we use LOCALDEBARCH later to decide what architectures we need to fetch with a prefix or postfix, and which we can fetch normally.

 NOMANIFEST lists images that need a work-around for fetching image dependencies for specific architectures.
 You know how we added the name of the architecture BEFORE the image name in the dockerfiles? well, in the case of the dependencies of the images listed here, dockerhub isn't supporting that.
 DockerHub is supporting that form only for 'official' docker images, like alpine, debian, etc. as a result, in order to fetch an architecture specific version of the dependencies of these images, we need to add a -<arch> suffix. like -386 -arm32v7, etc.

 ### Conditionals
 We don't make much use of conditionals, but there are three total uses in this Makefile. let's take a look at them.

+In order to look at our conditionals (and many other sections of this Makefile later), we're going to abuse sed.
+If you're not comfortable with the sed shown here, or are having problems getting it to work, you can instead just open the Makefile in your favorite text editor, and search around.
+I abuse sed here for both brevity, and to encourage the reader to understand complicated sed commands, for when we are using them later IN the Makefile.

 SED ABUSE:
 to get our list of conditionals out of the Makefile, we're going to use some multiline sed. specifically, we're going to look for a line starting with 'ifeq', lines starting with two spaces, then the line following.